socomsystems/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 Required fields are marked with a red border.
 When all required fields are filled, the storage is automatically saved.
 A green dot next to the storage row indicates the storage is ready for use.
-A red or yellow icon indicates that Nextcloud could not connect to the external storage, so you need to re-check your configuration and network availability.
+A red or yellow icon indicates that cyfrSpaces could not connect to the external storage, so you need to re-check your configuration and network availability.

 If there is an error on the storage, it will be marked as unavailable for ten